TJ's Custom Gunworks

 I do a very special service and while there are many other gunsmiths out there, some good and some bad, I feel that my work is unique.

-Q: Why does your plating cost more than some of your competitors ?
+Q: Why does your plating cost more then some of your competitors ?

 A: My refinishing prices may INITIALLY appear higher then some of my competitors.